Why Does My Tattoo Feel Tight?

 Stage 2: Itching

 To aid healing in stage two, avoid scratching your tattoo during the second week of healing for the best results.
-You should also avoid strenuous activity that may make you sweat excessively, as this could cause the tattoo to fade.
+You should also refrain from strenuous activity that may make you sweat excessively, as this could cause the tattoo to fade.

 Stage 3: Flaking

 The drying out phase will take about two weeks in total.
 During this period, proper aftercare is important as the final scabs fall off.
 Once all of the flakes and scabs are gone, you’ll finally be able to see your tattoo’s final form.
-By this point, the tightness should have subsided and the skin should nearly feel like it’s reverted back to normal (although it can take a couple of months until healing has completely finished).
+By this point, the tightness should have subsided and the skin will start to feel like it’s reverted back to normal (although it can take a couple of months until healing has completely finished).

 To help speed up healing and prevent too much itching and irritation, keep your tattoo moisturized with an appropriate lotion to keep with well-nourished and hydrated.